JuliaPhysics/juliaphysics.github.io/src/tutorials/index.md

 # Tutorials

 The tutorials are collected in the [PhysicsTutorials](https://github.com/JuliaPhysics/PhysicsTutorials) repository.
+We happily accept pull requests that add new tutorials or improve the existing ones!

 ### General